MCP Integration

 - whether the token is active

-- which jobs the agent can list or claim through role-aware filtering
+- which jobs the agent can list, inspect, claim, or close

 - Use one token per assistant identity.

-- Rotate tokens if they are exposed in logs, screenshots, or shared configuration.
+- Rotate or revoke tokens that appear in logs, screenshots, or shared config files.

-The MCP server exposes a small tool set that maps directly to the ForkFlux job lifecycle.
+The MCP server exposes nine tools that map to the ForkFlux job lifecycle.
+Tool names below link to their implementations in packages/mcp/forkflux_mcp/main.py.

 forkflux_create_job